zawkindev/standards/text/0000-the-culture.md

 There is a chance that there might be implemented certain **"MUST"** standards which might not be warmly welcomed by majority of Floss Uzbekistan communities.
-Therefore, chair party must take some precautions and carefully implement standards to keep the balance.
+Therefore, chair party must take some precautions and carefully implement standards **step-by-step** following all procedures to avoid possible backlashes and keep the balance.

 # Unresolved questions